Parameter Values

 You can configure value lists for parameters using the ParameterValues event type in the xls.handlers table.

-Here is a sample of the configuration with the values from tables:
+Here's a sample configuration with values sourced from tables:

 IDTABLE_SCHEMATABLE_NAMECOLUMN_NAMEEVENT_NAMEHANDLER_SCHEMAHANDLER_NAMEHANDLER_TYPEHANDLER_CODETARGET_WORKSHEET